 Educating buyers and sellers

 The American Land Title Association created this video to educate buyers on wire fraud and how to avoid it.
 Share content like this with the real estate agents you work with regularly or share it directly with the buyers you’re working with.
-If possible, add it to your website and share on your social media platforms.
+If possible, add it to your website and share it on your social media platforms.
 Make sure real estate agents also understand how these same tactics are used against them as was the case in the story of the Orlando couple.
 Here are five tips for real estate professionals to follow to prevent their email from being hacked.

 Training internal staff

 Be sure your team knows how to spot an imposter.
-Whether it’s buyer or business side, there are common factors to every wire fraud attempt.
+Whether it’s a buyer or business side, there are common factors to every wire fraud attempt.